Search

 G-d’s 7 Emotional Attributes and the Rainbow Colors

-Rainbow of 7 ColorsA physical rainbow is reflective of, and a hint to, the fact that there are 7 kabbalistic spiritual powers (as reflected in the seven weeks between Passover and Shavuot) which are manifested in the emotions in the human soul, and in the emotional modes of investment of G-d’s Shechinah (Divine Presence) into the heavenly realms.
+A physical rainbow hints to, and is reflective of, the fact that there are 7 kabbalistic spiritual powers.
+On different levels, they are manifested in the emotions in the human soul, and in the emotional modes of investment of G-d’s Shechinah (Divine Presence) in the heavenly realms.

-· Wisdom = Chokhmah
+• Wisdom = Chokhmah

-· Understanding = Binah
+• Understanding = Binah

-· Knowledge = Da’as, or Da’at
+• Knowledge = Da’as, or Da’at

-The Divine Sefirot and their allegorical colors are as follows:
+The Divine Sefirot and their allegorical colors:

 1. Crown / Keter – A blinding invisible light.